kyma-project/test-infra/templates/README.md

 - `prow-config.yaml` that serves to create the main Prow configuration without job definitions.
 - `releases.go.tmpl` that contains a set of functions for the release which provide the list of currently supported releases and all supported Kyma release branches.

+Jobs and Prow configurations have unit tests that are located [here](../development/tools/jobs).

 ### Configuration file

 The `config.yaml` file has two keys: